bump-sh/docs/src/_guides/arazzo/specification/v1.0/introduction/what-is-arazzo.md

         operationId: create-booking
 ```

-To turn this into solid documentation it just needs some descriptions, but whats even more interesting is the way steps interact with each other.
-In order to handle the messiest part of real integrations - carrying values from one step to the next - the authors and contributors behind Arazzo designed it to support passing inputs and outputs from each step. branching based on what happened, deciding success or failure based on more than “did I get a 2xx?”, and handling retries or recovery paths when something goes wrong.
+To turn this into brilliant documentation it needs some descriptions, which tools can use to generate user-friendly guides.
+Beyond that, the best part of this workflow documentation is visualizing the messiest part of real integrations: carrying values from one step to the next.

+Arazzo is designed to allow inputs and outputs from each step to be clearly described and passed between each other, then branching based on what happened, deciding success or failure based on more than "did I get a 2xx?", and handling retries or recovery paths when something goes wrong.

 Because the whole thing is structured, the workflows can be executed.
 That means the same file can power testing and automation, not just documentation.
 And once the documentation is executable there is no way for documentation and implementation to drift out of sync, because you can run the workflows as tests to verify everything still works as expected on every single pull request or commit to main branch.